Silent Supper of Remembrance

 Kayleigh will be honoring her maternal grandmother Faith.

-I’ll save you a seat,
+I’ll save you a seat next me,

 Please register in advance to let us know you’ll be attending so we can plan accordingly.